aldemi-tech/linku-notification-functions/README.md

 ## Notification Types & User Preferences

-The system supports 5 types of notifications that can be individually controlled by users:
+The system supports 6 types of notifications that can be individually controlled by users:

 - **`messages`**: Chat messages and direct communications
 - **`newRequests`**: New booking or service requests
 - **`payments`**: Payment confirmations and receipts
 - **`promotions`**: Marketing and promotional content (default type if not specified)
 - **`statusUpdates`**: Status changes and updates
+- **`system`**: System notifications, maintenance alerts, and critical app updates

 Users can control which types of notifications they receive through the `users/{userId}/preferences/notifications` document.
 If no preferences are set, all notifications are allowed by default.